 * Note: Cost of tuition does not include cost of textbooks.

 ** There is also a one time $50.00 admission processing fee.

 The Masters Degree in Grief Counseling has been approved by the American Academy of Grief Counseling.
 Students who complete the MS Degree Program are eligible to apply for Certification as a Grief Counselor, through the Academy.

 Course Completion Times: Students are permitted 15 weeks to complete an online course.
-This may be extended with the permission of the instructor.

 TRANSFER CREDITS: For detailed information please Click here